MyParcelCOM/docs/content/api/authentication/_index.md

 +++
-title = "Authorization"
+title = "Authentication"
 weight = 1
 +++

 The MyParcel.com API uses OAuth 2.0 for authentication.

 ## OAuth 2.0
-OAuth 2.0 is the industry-standard protocol for authorization.
+OAuth 2.0 is the industry-standard protocol for authentication.
 This makes it easy to implement because a vast amount of tutorials, explanations and libraries are available to implement it.
 In these chapters we will explain the flow to work with the MyParcel.com authentication server and highlight a few important caveats when implementing it in your own project.

+{{% notice note %}}
+Although the MyParcel.com API uses the content type `application/vnd.api+json`, the authentication server does not.
+It uses regular `application/json` to be more in line with other OAuth 2.0 implementations.
+{{% /notice %}}

 ### Grant Types
 OAuth 2.0 describes a number of grants ("methods") to acquire an access token which can be used to authenticate a request to an API endpoint.
 Which grant you should use depends on the type of the application, the way your application communicates with the API and who the owner is of the access token.